 When Dr. Jackson sold his property on Twelfth Street and Avenue B (Flagler Street and NE Second Avenue), he negotiated a lifetime lease for an office in the building that replaced his former residence.
 The city directories from 1917 until his death in 1924 listed his medical office at the Hippodrome Building.
 The Hippodrome was the name of the commercial building that replaced Jackson’s home.

-The Jackson family lived at 300 Boulevard until their mansion was completed in Brickell.
+The Jackson family lived at 300 Boulevard until their mansion was completed in Brickell in 1919.
 The home was at 1627 Brickell Avenue and is the second home from the left in the aerial photograph of Brickell Millionaire Row in 1948 (Figure 1).
 This is the third in a series of articles on homes featured in the aforementioned photograph.

 Homewood at 1627 Brickell Avenue